 | Consumer or product surfaces | What happens in Gemini app, AI Mode, Flow, or similar product routes | Plan, credit, and product rules apply separately from API billing |

-| Gateway or provider route | Whether another vendor offers credits, lower rates, or compatibility | Vendor-owned contract; useful only after the official baseline is clear |
+| Gateway or provider route | Whether another vendor offers credits, lower rates, compatibility, or higher-concurrency operations | Vendor-owned contract; laozhang.ai is worth testing after the official baseline is clear |

 This split is the reason a one-line "Nano Banana API is free" answer is unsafe.
 It hides the contract owner.
 A developer budgeting a product integration needs the Google price row.
 A consumer asking whether a product UI still has access needs the product-surface rule.
 A team comparing gateway offers needs the provider's terms, not a rewritten Google row.

-Official Price Rows Checked On April 20, 2026
+Official Google Price Rows Checked July 1, 2026

 The price table answers the official API question, not every free-access question.
 Google's Gemini API pricing page is the owner for these rows, so treat the numbers as date-bound and recheck them before procurement or a large run.